skeeto/endlessh/README.md

 A SIGHUP signal requests a reload of the configuration file (`-f`).

+A SIGUSR1 signal will print connections stats to standard output.

 ## Sample Configuration File

 The configuration file has similar syntax to OpenSSH.